albertduchnicz/albacross-task/README.md

 Future improvements:
 * more automated tests
 * new features, use more Binance API endpoints
-* database for storing Binance data
+* database for caching Binance data

 ## Installation, building and testing